kendrickm/kendrickm.github.io/projects/antiracist/howtobeantiracist.markdown

+---
+layout: page
+title: How to be Anti-Racist Discussion Questions
+permalink: /projects/antiracist/howtobeantiracist
+---

 __Chapters 1 through 3__
 * Race as an inherently racist construct - why is this, and how can better understanding it lead to difficult conversations with those who disagree with movements like blm